 Prior to commencing treatment, discuss the likely side effects with a healthcare professional.
 If hair loss is predicted, consider cutting your hair shorter before treatment starts so that you can get used to shorter hair.
-Use a shampoo with gentle detangling properties, such as the Ozalys Gentle shampoo, to avoid having to vigorously brush weakened hair.
+Use a shampoo with gentle detangling properties, to avoid having to vigorously brush weakened hair.
 Consider whether you would prefer to wear wigs, hats or scarves, and turn shopping for these into a bonding experience that you can undertake with your husband or a close friend.
 If you are happy to leave your head uncovered do so, but take care to protect the delicate skin of the scalp from the elements.
 Use sunscreens rich in natural oils to protect against harmful UV rays.
-The Ozalys Soothing Care Soft Scalp Milk not only provides nourishment to the scalp through its cocktail of moisturising ingredients, it also contains Pro-vitamin B5, which seems to mitigate the effects of thinning hair.
+The Cancer Pack not only provides nourishment to the scalp through its cocktail of moisturising ingredients, it also contains Pro-vitamin B5, which seems to mitigate the effects of thinning hair.

 Scalp cooling has been used by some patients to reduce the extent of hair loss.
 A cool cap is applied to the head, chilling the area and reducing blood flow, meaning that less drug reaches the hair follicles.
 This technique cannot be used for all cancer types.

 Fortunately, most cases of chemotherapy-induced hair loss are temporary and once treatment ceases, hair will grow back.
-Whilst your hair grows back, continue to use products that encourage healthy growth and strength, such as the Ozalys shampoo, so that the new hair is in optimal condition.
+Whilst your hair grows back, continue to use products that encourage healthy growth and strength, so that the new hair is in optimal condition.

 As well as selecting the right skincare products, choose loose fitting, cotton clothing that is less likely to aggravate your skin.
 Avoid harsh detergents or fabric conditioners, which are known to trigger flare ups in those with sensitive skin.
 Take care when out in the sun as some chemotherapeutics can cause the skin to become particularly vulnerable to UV damage.